 Now that we know what the primordial pouch is, you’re probably wondering what its purpose is.
 This interesting addition actually serves more than one function.
 Let’s explore.

-Because of its location and flexibility, the primordial pouch can give your cat the extra skin it needs to safely leap, stretch, and climb.
-It also comes in handy for pregnant felines and those who are nursing kittens.
+Because of its location and flexibility, the primordial pouch can give your cat the extra skin they need to safely leap, stretch, and climb.

-The primordial pouch can also help protect your cat’s internal organs, like the spleen and kidneys, from injuries.
+The primordial pouch can also help protect your cat’s internal organs from injuries.
 If you’ve ever seen a cat play, whether alone or with another, you know that they can get pretty rowdy.

 But thanks to the additional layer of skin, their organs are less likely to be damaged if they take a tumble.
 Think of the primordial pouch as a furry, feline shield.